 3. Treat wounds and burns

-A 2005 study published in the British Journal of Surgery found all but one of patients who suffered from wounds and leg ulcers showed improvement after a direct application of honey to the injury.
-This comes from the antibiotic properties in honey, which can be a natural healer and combat many major bacteria strains.
+A 2005 study published in the British Journal of Surgery found all but one of the patients who suffered from wounds and leg ulcers showed improvement after a direct application of honey to the injured skin [source].
+This comes from the antibiotic properties in honey, which can heal the skin naturally and combat many major bacterial strains.

 4. Boost your immunity

 The antibacterial and antiviral properties in honey are thought to fight off colds and keep you healthy.
-And, when you feel a cold coming on, try Dr. Oz’s “Hot Ozzy” by combining 1 tablespoon of honey and 2 teaspoons of lemon juice in a 1/2 cup of hot water.
+And, when you feel a cold coming on, try a warming brew of 1 tablespoon of honey and 2 teaspoons of lemon juice in a 1/2 cup of hot water.

 Memory fading?
 Or just never had a good one?
 Honey has been thought to potentially help improve your memory.
-Although not scientifically proven, many people still believe honey can significantly affect the brain’s memory.
+A few studies have looked at this association, and it seems promising [source].
+Although not scientifically proven, it is theorized that the antioxidant effects of honey may just play a role in preserving brain function [source].

 6. Energize your body